ahkscript/AHK-vJoy-Library/README.md

 vJoy installed.

-Detects vJoy install folder from registry key.
+Detects if vJoy installed by checking registry key.

-Uses vJoyInterface.dll from vJoy install folder.

-If vJoyInterface.dll load fails, tries Feeder\vJoyInterface.dll (Should be a x86 DLL on an x64 System).
+Locates correct (x86 /x64) vJoyInterface.dll from Registry key.

 Warns user if no DLL found / all failed to load, and optionally launches browser window to vJoy site.